klahrich/chiefhustler/content/posts/investing-approach.md

 I have to admit, these are my favorite types of setup; when there's extreme fear or disgust.
 Those feelings are easy enough to spot, and since they tend to spread like wildfire, they make for beautiful entry points.
 Two recent examples that come to mind are Peloton and Alibaba, although the events that hit Peloton were not close enough in time to one another and the stock didn't not suffer enough for me to consider it cheap.

+In an nutshell, I want to smell blood on the street; anguish, anger, desperation and  fear.
+Those are the feelings I'm attracted to.

 #### My edge

 When it comes to investing, I'm not trying to reinvent the wheel.
 Everything I've said above is just a rehashed version of Buffet's and others' wisdom.
 The same is true for what I believe to be my edge.